EtienneLem/watnow/README.md

 # Watnow

-`watnow` finds and lists your project TODOs and FIXMEs in your terminal<br>
+<b>Watnow</b> finds and lists your project TODOs and FIXMEs.<br>
-Basically it does what the Rails’ `rake notes` does, but for all kind of projects
+It basically does what the Rails’ `rake notes` does, but in a more generic way.

 ## Installation
 ```sh